faisikhan/DevOps-Molvi-YouTube/git-commands.md

 **34. git stash**

 Git stash temporarily shelves or stashes changes made to your working copy so you can work on something else, and come back and re-apply them later on.
+Run git stash pop to continue.

 **35. git rebase**